notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 5. Customize plugin commands names and associated function name (and the other stuff, optional) in `PluginDefinition.cpp`.
 6. Define the associated functions.

-You are guided by the following comments in both [PluginDefinition.h](https://github.com/npp-plugins/plugintemplate/blob/master/src/PluginDefinition.h) and [PluginDefinition.cpp](https://github.com/npp-plugins/plugintemplate/blob/master/src/PluginDefinition.cpp) files:
+You are guided by the following comments in both the [PluginDefinition.h](https://github.com/npp-plugins/plugintemplate/blob/master/src/PluginDefinition.h) and [PluginDefinition.cpp](https://github.com/npp-plugins/plugintemplate/blob/master/src/PluginDefinition.cpp) files: